 California is currently home to one known gray wolf pack.

 In 1924, California’s last known gray wolf was trapped and killed in Lassen County.
-California had no known gray wolves within the state until OR-7, originally from the Imnaha Pack in NE Oregon and now breeding male of the Rogue Pack in Southern Oregon – traveled into the state for a period of time during parts of each year from 2011-2014.
-OR-7 was trapped and killed in Lassen County, CA in 1924.
-Gray wolves are protected state-wide by the California Endangered Species Act.
+California had no known gray wolves until OR-7 traveled into the state for a period of time during parts of each year from 2011-2014.
+OR-7 was originally from the Imnaha Pack in NE Oregon and is now the breeding male of the Rogue Pack in Southern Oregon.
+Gray wolves are protected statewide by the California Endangered Species Act.

 Definition of a wolf pack in California:

-In California a pack is defined as two or more wolves traveling together and using a definable area, while a breeding pair is defined as a mated male and female wolf pair which have produced pups, at least two of which have survived through December 31 st of the year in which they were born.
+In California a pack is defined as two or more wolves traveling together and using a definable area, while a breeding pair is defined as a mated male and female wolf pair that have produced pups, at least two of which have survived through December 31st of the year in which they were born.